 It targets the Trop-2 antigen, a humanised monoclonal antibody, expressed on various tumour cells and delivers SN-38, a topoisomerase I inhibitor, to the tumours directly, causing cell death.

-The hydrolysable linker, CL2A connects the Trop-2-directed antibody to the cytotoxic drug SN-38.
+The hydrolysable linker CL2A connects the Trop-2-directed antibody to the cytotoxic drug SN-38.

 Trodelvy is currently being studied to address approximately eight difficult-to-treat solid cancers.

-Clinical studies on Trodelvy
+Clinical studies of Trodelvy

-The most common adverse events observed in the patients during the IMMU-132-01 clinical trial were diarrhoea, fatigue, nausea, vomiting, baldness, constipation, rashes on the skin, abdominal pain, neutropenia and loss of appetite.
+The most common adverse reactions reported in patients were fatigue, diarrhoea, nausea, alopecia, constipation, vomiting, abdominal pain and reduced appetite.